We all know that we should strive to have a good credit score, but, why?

 We should all have a rainy-day/emergency fund but, most don’t.
 So what happens when emergencies hit and you don’t have the cash?
-Consumers with good credit have a wide variety of financing options, 0% credit cards, low interest rate personal loans, seems like theres always someone willing to lend you a helping hand when you have good credit.
-But, those with bad credit get caught up in high interest/fee credit cards and pay-day loan places which put them in a never ending spiral of high fees and constant indebtedness.
+Consumers with good credit have a wide variety of financing options, including 0% credit cards, and low-interest rate personal loans, seems like there’s always someone willing to lend you a helping hand when you have good credit.
+But, those with bad credit get caught up in high interest/fee credit cards and pay-day loan places which put them in a never-ending spiral of high fees and constant indebtedness.

 I don’t know about you but, it seems like only rich people can afford to have bad credit.
-Consistently over-paying for services and leaving large deposits which they will likely never see again.
+Consistently overpaying for services and leaving large deposits that they will likely never see again.

 Can you afford to continue living with bad credit?